romanvm/django-tinymce4-lite/README.rst

 **Warning**: TinyMCE 4 is incompatible with TinyMCE 3.
 Read `TinyMCE docs`_ for more information about how to configure TimyMCE 4 editor widget.

+**Note**: This package includes the latest available version of TinyMCE 4 - 4.9.2.
+Currently there are no concrete plans to support TinyMCE 5, and **if** it happens, it will be in a separate package with a different name.

 Compatibility
 -------------